-Together We Stand NC was founded as a small grassroots organization in June 2020.
+We founded a small grassroots organization called Together We Stand NC (TWS) in June 2020.
 The impetus of the founding was the murder of young Ahmaud Arbery on February 23, 2020, along with several other killings of people of color over the past ten years.
 The goal of TWS is to initiate and facilitate brave, authentic conversation between races and genders for better understanding and heightened awareness of their daily challenges.

 Together We Stand NC uses wearables as our “conversation starters.”
 As of today, we have released seven conversation starter shirts.
 Each shirt features our TWS logo (a bull surrounded by the words Together We Stand) on the front and a socially relevant quote on the back.
 Our first shirt, released in June 2020, featured the MLK Jr. quote “Injustice Anywhere is a Threat to Justice Everywhere” on the back.

 In February 2021, we began hosting and organizing virtual rallies across North Carolina.
-Each of the Together We Stand public rallies is geared to raise awareness and benefit a local socially conscious organization.
-On February 23rd, for our inaugural Maud 2.23 event, we partnered locally with Fleet Feet Durham, to host a virtual 2.23-mile walk/run in remembrance of Arbery.
+Each of the Together We Stand public rallies is geared to raise awareness and benefit a local socially conscious non profit organization.
+On February 23rd, for our Maud 2.23 event, we partnered locally with Fleet Feet Durham, to host a virtual 2.23-mile walk/run in remembrance of Arbery.
 The event registered over 400 runners and the Maud 2.23 shirt was sent to 65 cities in 23 states in the country.
 Former Olympic athletes Meb Keflezghi and Aliphine Tuliamuk featured the Maud shirt on their social media pages on Feb.
 23rd.
-The virtual event benefitted the Durham People’s Alliance and raised $4700 for the organization.
-The Maud 2.23 shirt, the third in the series, featured the Nelson Mandela quote, “As long as poverty, injustice, and gross inequality persist in our world, none of us can truly rest” on the back.
+The virtual event benefited the Durham People’s Alliance and raised $4700 for the on profit norganization.
+The Maud 2.23 shirt, the first in the series, featured the Nelson Mandela quote, “As long as poverty, injustice, and gross inequality persist in our world, none of us can truly rest” on the back.

-For more information about Together We Stand visit our website www.togetherwestandnc.com or follow us on Instagram and Facebook @togetherwestandnc
+For more information about Together We Stand visit our website www.togetherwestandnc.com or follow us on Instagram @togetherwestandnc